7 things you need to know about your heart

 1. Your heart is a pump that sends blood around your body to keep you alive.
 It beats around 100,000 times each day, and continuously pumps about eight pints of blood around your circulatory system.
 The blood delivers oxygen and nutrients all over your body and carries away carbon dioxide and waste products.

 2. Roughly the size of your fist, it’s an organ that has four chambers.
 To work, your heart needs a constant supply of blood.
-Most heart attacks are caused when this supply stops due to an artery blockage.
+Most heart attacks are caused when this supply stops due to an artery blockage within the heart.
 Learn the symptoms of a heart attack.

 4. Risk factors for coronary heart disease include smoking, high blood pressure, high blood cholesterol, being overweight or obese, and being physically inactive.
 Hereditary and ethnic factors can increase your risk too.
 Find out more here.
 If you are concerned see your GP, and the British Heart Foundation has excellent advice.